-The collection houses over 1,000 computer related items, including 175 vintage computers.
-The collection of hardware, software and print materials consists of a wide variety of rare items ranging from an 1834 edition of the Edinburgh Review which includes several articles about Charles Babbage and his new "Calculating Engine" to numerous computers manufactured between 1950 and 1981.
+The collection houses over 1,000 vintage computer related items, including more than 180 vintage computers and over 20 analog computers.
+The collection of hardware, software and print materials consists of a wide variety of rare computer items ranging from an 1834 article about Charles Babbage's "new Calculating Engine" to a 45 rpm blue, vinyl record used to store computer programs to numerous computers manufactured between 1950 and 1981.

 There are many definitions of what an "early" computer really is.
-Some say a computer made more than 20 years ago is historical, others argue for 25 years or even 30 years.
-We choose to define early computers as those made before IBM entered the personal computer market in 19811.
-Therefore, our collection is generally limited to items manufactured or printed ON or BEFORE 1981.
+Some say a computer made more than 20 years ago is historical, others argue that a truly vintage computer must be 25 years or even 30 years.
+The trouble with choosing a timespan like "25 years ago" is that it changes as each year goes by.

 As we develop the earlycomputers.com website, we hope to give you the opportunity to participate directly online.... the chance to add your stories, your research and your experience to ours.
 In the meantime, if you are interested in participating, please contact us at email@example.com.